Advancing Economic Mobility Rapid Grant Program

-All cities, towns and villages, regardless of size, have the authority to impact the upward economic mobility of residents.
+All cities, towns and villages, regardless of size, have the ability to impact the upward economic mobility of residents.
 They can promote equity and opportunity through their day-to-day operations, programs and services.
 They can tap into unique municipal roles and levers to build lasting outcomes for all residents – such as community partner, model employer, funder, priority setter and equity leader.

 Advancing the upward economic mobility of residents has a direct positive impact on the financial health and long-term viability of municipalities.
-Economically secure families are better able to weather the ebbs and flows of income drops and unexpected expenses.
+Economically secure families can better weather the ebbs and flows of income drops and unexpected expenses.
 They are less likely to rely on municipal services and support and more likely to maintain housing and utility payments and provide revenue for cities via sales, property or income taxes.

-Through the generous support of the Bill & Melinda Gates Foundation, NLC launched the Advancing Economic Mobility Rapid Grant program in 2023, a unique opportunity that provides small grants through a competitive application process to cities, towns and villages seeking to support the advancement of economic mobility.
+Through the generous support of the Gates Foundation, NLC launched the Advancing Economic Mobility Rapid Grant program in 2023, a unique opportunity that provides small grants through a competitive application process to cities, towns and villages seeking to support the advancement of economic mobility.
+Download the application guide (PDF) before starting your application.

-In 2024, NLC is launching a second cohort of the Advancing Economic Mobility Rapid Grant program.
-This year, NLC is able to offer municipalities up to $20,000 to those that are committed to boosting the economic mobility of residents.
+In 2025, NLC is launching the third Advancing Economic Mobility Rapid Grant program cohort.
+NLC is offering grants of up to $20,000 to municipalities that are committed to boosting the economic mobility of residents.
 The funding is available to members of NLC’s Economic Mobility Peer Network (EMPN), which all municipalities can join at no cost.
-Download the application guide (PDF) before starting your application.
+The Economic Mobility Peer Network is the premiere way for municipal leaders, staff and partners to engage with like-minded peers to address pressing economic mobility issues through monthly learning opportunities and direct communication.

 Municipalities that apply for the rapid grant opportunity should demonstrate that their efforts are focused on one of the following areas:

-1. Creating quality employment opportunities for residents;
+- Creating quality employment opportunities for residents;

 If you have any questions about this opportunity, email eofe@nlc.org